RedAngel121/NytePack/README.md

 # Ongoing Changes:
 - Sophisticated DefaultConfigs add items to blacklist
 - Chicken Shed Configs can allow other mobs to drop items once every 20 min
-- Add structure loot tabes from other mods for lightmans to insert coins into
+- Add structure loot tables from other mods for lightmans to insert coins into
 - Naquadah and UnderGarden mats need balancing

 # Interesting Ideas: